Need to know

 How are star ratings calculated?

-Under the Australian standard, a washing machine must be able to wash a full load of laundry to defined minimum standards in each of the elements listed above (dirt removal, spin performance, rinse performance and gentleness).
+Under the Australian Standard, a washing machine must be able to wash a full load of laundry to defined minimum standards in each of the elements listed above (dirt removal, spin performance, rinse performance and gentleness).

 To test a washing machine, it is loaded to its maximum claimed capacity using an Australian standard cotton load made up of a laundry list of items, with soil and fray swatches attached, and then run on a warm program (minimum 35°C).

-Why top loaders use less energy
+Why top load washing machines use less energy

 Because the Australian Standard specifies a warm wash, the energy rating also factors in the energy used to heat the wash water.